By Julia Guthart, OTR/L CHT

 The hand therapy team is made up of Occupational Therapists and Physical Therapists who through advanced education and clinical experience have become specialized in treating UE conditions.
 Many of JOI hand therapists are Certified Hand Therapist (CHT’s) which is the highest level of competence in hand therapy practice.
-JOI Hand Therapists work closely with doctors and surgeons to ensure highest functional outcomes and attend MD Clinic Rounds with our JOI hand surgeons.
+In addition, JOI Hand Therapists work closely with doctors and surgeons to ensure highest functional outcomes and attend MD Clinic Rounds with our JOI hand surgeons.

 “The price of success is hard work, dedication to the job at hand, and the determination that whether we win or lose, we have applied the best of ourselves to the task at hand.” – Vince Lombardi

 JOI Rehab employs 9 Certified Hand Therapists in North Florida Area.
 Our goal is to provide the highest quality of rehabilitation services for the patients that we serve.

 Hand injuries, such as tendon lacerations or other upper extremity injuries, such as broken bones, can occur in a variety of ways.
 A splint can protect and immobilize these joints, and depending on the injury, there can be a variety of splints.
 Splints are made out of a heat sensitive plastic which is custom molded with use of hot water.
 Typically a sock is placed on an individual’s hand while the splint is being molded for comfort.
 This splint can typically come off for certain activities of daily living (ADLs) such as showering or dressing.
 Also, cleaning it with soap and water can be a option.
 Just be extra careful, as dogs and other small animals like them too!